 Everywhere you look, it feels as though there is ocean for days.
-The views are captivating, up and down the coast with the ocean just stretching on.
-There are so many beautiful spots to just sit, relax, enjoy a coffee and soak in the horizon.
+The views up and down the coast are incredible with the ocean just stretching on.
+There are so many beautiful spots to just sit, relax, enjoy a coffee and soak in the endless horizon.

 Boulder Beach is easily my favourite beach in Lennox Head.
 It’s quite small in comparison to the other beaches that surround it like Seven Mile and Sharpes.
-Whilst the beach is mostly covered in small boulders, there are sand patches for you to set up a little turkish towel and relax ocean side for the day.
+Whilst the beach is mostly covered in small boulders, there are sand patches for you to set up a little Turkish towel and relax by the ocean for the day.

-I also found it really nice to sit up on the headland here at the south end of the beach, near the carpark, and watch the surfers catching the right hand break across the beach.
+I also found it really nice to sit up on the headland at the south end of the beach, near the car park, and watch the surfers catch the right hand break across the beach.
 On a sunny winters morning you could sit here for hours just taking it all in.

-There are plenty of places to kick off a coastal walk.
+There are plenty of places to take a coastal walk.
 A walk by the ocean first thing in the morning is the best way to start the day.
 Breathing in the fresh ocean breeze and getting your heart rate up a little!
-I also find it perfect on a warm afternoon as a way to wind down your day.
+I also find it perfect on a warm afternoon as a way to wind down.